chakshu-projects/Electronic-Sales-and-Profit-Analysis/README.md

 ## Key Insights
    - The month July has highest Sales and Profit
    - West Region contributed highest Revenue
-   - SSD 256GB is the top-Selling and Profitable Product
+   - SSD 256GB is the most Profitable Product
-   - The year 2020 has the Sales and Profit
+   - The year 2020 has the Highest Sales and Profit